paulkim26/linux-nas-backup/README.md

 - https://afreshcloud.com/sysadmin/send-server-reports-by-email-with-msmtp-and-gmail-smtp

 17. Prepare an email account to use as the sender for the automatic notifications.
-Note: Gmail accounts should have the `Allow less secure apps: ` toggle set to `ON`.
-Otherwise, the process will complain that the username and password were not accepted during the authentication process.
-See: https://myaccount.google.com/lesssecureapps
+Note: Gmail accounts should have the `Allow less secure apps` toggle set to `ON`.
+Otherwise, the process will complain that the username and password were not accepted during the authentication process (see: https://myaccount.google.com/lesssecureapps).

 18. Install the `msmtp` package.
 ```